cnpem/PyMOL4Win/README.md

 Follow these steps to install PyMOL v2.6:

-1. Install the latest version of Python (v3.11.x) for Windows from [here](http://www.python.org/downloads/).
-Make sure the option to add environment variables is selected or add the folder of python.exe to system PATH.
+1. Install the latest version of Python (v3.12.x) for Windows from [here](http://www.python.org/downloads/).

+_Note_: Make sure the option to add environment variables is selected or add the folder of python.exe to system PATH.

 2. Install required Python packages

 ```cmd